All Posts

 SHOP LOCAL

 Sprinkle some local flavors into your trip and connect with the makers and creators of Atlanta at one of the city’s farmers markets.
 Located just a block away from the Hotel, join locals at Piedmont Park’s Green Market on Saturdays from 9:00 AM – 1:00 PM.
+The Green Market season runs from March 30 through December 7, 2024.
 In addition to freshly prepared food items, you will find products from local farmers and bakers, jam makers and artisans.
 Enjoy live music, chef demonstrations and more.
 The market even provides kid-friendly activities for those traveling with children.

 A Man And A Woman Sitting On A Sidewalk